maferland/seshat/docs/IMPROVEMENTS.md

 - Optimise graphql requests made to github (See design decision about the _search_)
 - Page issues and repositories requests
 - Setup github login to access private repositories
-  - Right now, the github api key is my own
+  - Right now, the github api key a private account-bound key
   - It's not something we want to deploy in production
 - Improve performances
   - Cache requests (with _service workers_)